DavidBetteridge/DavidBetteridge.github.io/about/index.md

 I've got over 20 years of experience as a professional software developer.
 During that time I've used a number of different programming languages and technologies.
 My current area of expertise is on the Microsoft Stack (C#, F#, SQL Server, Windows and .net Core).

+I've also got a keen interest in Cyber Security,  and have completed twice in the Masterclass final of the [Cyber Security Challenge](https://www.cybersecuritychallenge.org.uk/).

 ### Ultra Running

 When I'm not coding or with my family then I'm often out running.
 I normally run in the excellent series of [Hardmoors](https://www.hardmoors110.org.uk/) ultra races on the North York Moors.